Ibn Arabi: Al-Insān al-kāmil

 The perfect human, through this developed self-consciousness and self-realization, prompts divine self-manifestation.
 This causes the perfect human to be of both divine and earthly origin.
 Ibn Arabi metaphorically calls him an Isthmus.
-Being an Isthmus between heaven and Earth, the perfect human fulfils God's desire to be known.
+Being an Isthmus between heaven and Earth, the perfect human fulfills God's desire to be known.
 God's presence can be realized through him by others.
-Ibn Arabi expressed that through self manifestation one acquires divine knowledge, which he called the primordial spirit of Muhammad and all its perfection.
-Ibn Arabi details that the perfect human is of the cosmos to the divine and conveys the divine spirit to the cosmos.
+Ibn Arabi expressed that through self-manifestation one acquires divine knowledge, which he called 'the primordial spirit of Muhammad and all its perfection'.
+Ibn Arabi detailed that the perfect human is of the cosmos to the divine and conveys the divine spirit to the cosmos.

 Ibn Arabi further explained the perfect man concept using at least twenty-two different descriptions and various aspects when considering the Logos.
 He contemplated the Logos, or "Universal Man", as a mediation between the individual human and the divine essence.

 Ibn Arabi regarded Muhammad as the primary example of the perfect man, embodying the moral attributes of God.
 He believed that the first entity brought into existence was the reality or essence of Muhammad (al-ḥaqīqa al-Muhammadiyya), considered the master of all creatures and a central model for human emulation.
 According to Ibn Arabi, God's attributes and names are manifested in the world, with their most complete and perfect expression found in Muhammad.
 He asserted that one could perceive God through the reflection of Muhammad, maintaining that Muhammad served as the clearest proof of God and that by knowing Muhammad, one could come to know God.

-Ibn Arabi also described Adam, Noah, Abraham, Moses, Jesus, and all other prophets and various Anbiya' Allah (Muslim messengers) as perfect men, but never tires of attributing lordship, inspirational source, and highest rank to Muhammad.
-Ibn Arabi compares his own status as a perfect man as being but a single dimension to the comprehensive nature of Muhammad.
-Ibn 'Arabi makes extraordinary assertions regarding his own spiritual rank, but qualifying this rather audacious correlation by asserting his "inherited" perfection is only a single dimension of the comprehensive perfection of Muhammad.
+Ibn Arabi also described Adam, Noah, Abraham, Moses, Jesus, and all other prophets and various Anbiya' Allah (Muslim messengers) as perfect men, but primarily attributed lordship, inspirational source, and the highest rank to Muhammad.
+Ibn Arabi compared his own status as a perfect man as being but a single dimension to the comprehensive nature of Muhammad.